dplyr | tidyr | ggplot2 | lattice | tukeyedar |

 eda_rfs(df, height, voice.part)

 In addition to generating a plot, the function will output information about the spreads in the console.
-It extracts the range of values associated with the mid 90% of the residuals.
+It compares the range of values associated with the mid 90% of the residuals to the spread of the fitted values.

 The mid 90.0% of residuals covers about 7.98 units.